 Change is hard.

-While change can be imposed, the transition is a personal journey – we all go through it differently.
+While change can be imposed, the transition is a personal journey, and we all go through it differently.
 These two processes have separate lifecycles and often involve different actors.
 Yet, they’re deeply connected: a well-managed change can ease the transition, and a smooth transition makes the change sustainable.
 For instance, access to the right resources and clear, practical guidelines around flexible work can make a big difference in how people adapt.
 Conversely, supporting people’s well-being in the new context is crucial to making the change last.

 As a change agent, your role is to help people through that transition.
 Organizations often overlook this, and when they do, change efforts falter.
-For meaningful and lasting transformation, you need to ensure that everyone completes their transition, not just implement the formal change.
+For meaningful and lasting transformation, you need to ensure that everyone completes their transition, not just implements the formal change.

 The Takeaway